Akashpg01/Clinic-Appointment-system-/README.md

 # M E R N Stack
 Techonologies Used in the Project:
-Mongo DB
+1.Mongo DB

-Express.js
+2.Express.js

-React.js
+3.React.js

-Node.js(for backend)
+4.Node.js(for backend)

 # How to run the project :